T-FREE is an inactive

-(although the Tilt-Recordings logo was used for promotional purposes a few times)
+(the Tilt-Recordings logo was used a promotionally a number of times)

 and no artwork for the releases, except for the label collaborations and T-FREE-LP002;

-the major effort was always put into the music selection and information structure.
+the major effort went into the music selection and information structure.

 Label related articles and interviews with further details and background info: here

 Label related social network profiles: all deaded and gone,

 All T-FREE releases in one podcast RSS feed: